-For this analysis, the study area is considered a five-mile radius of the PAF facility within Muhlenberg County.
+For this analysis, the primary study area is a five-mile radius of the PAF facility within Muhlenberg County.
 Other geographic areas included for comparison purposes are the cities of Drakesboro, Greenville, and Central City along with Muhlenberg County and Kentucky.
 While a small city, Drakesboro was included due to its proximity to PAF, i.e., closest municipality and located along KY 176.
 Greenville and Central City are included due to their relatively comparable population numbers (both around 5,000) and proximity to PAF (both approximately 13 to 14 miles from PAF by road).
 Greenville is also the county seat.
-Due to its separation by roadway and waterway and its land use east of the Green River, Ohio County was excluded from the study area.
-The Western Kentucky Parkway crosses the Green River into Ohio County approximately 20 miles from PAF, and land use in Ohio County is by far dominated by reclaimed mine lands for several miles from PAF.
+Due to its separation by roadway and waterway and its location east of the Green River, Ohio County was excluded from the study area.